Skip to main content

 }

-The self.caller operator returns the address of the account/program that invoked the current transition.
-Note that if the transition was called as part of an external program, this operation will return the address of the program, NOT the address of the top-level user.
+The self.caller operator returns the address of the account/program that invoked the current entry function.
+Note that if the function was called as part of an external program, this operation will return the address of the program, NOT the address of the top-level user.

 info